 - 1 tablespoon white vinegar

-- 5-6 cloves garlic pressed or chopped fine
+- 3 tablespoons chopped garlic pressed or chopped fine, about 6 cloves

 - Kosher salt and fresh ground pepper to taste